NethermindEth/general-agents-module/README.md

 - `addStorage(contract, slot, block, result)`.
 This method prepare the value stored in the specific `slot` of `contract` address in the given `block` to be `result`.
 - `addBlock(blockNumber, block)`.
 This method prepare the block with number `blockNumber` to be `block`.
+- `setLatestBlock(block)`.
+This method allow you to set up what is the number of the latest block in the provider.
 - `clear()`.
 This function clear all the mocked data.

 All the data you set in the provider will be used until the `clear` function is called.